Manticore: Hardware-Accelerated RTL Simulation with Static Bulk-Synchronous Parallelism: Microarchitecture

 \section{Microarchitecture}

 This section describes Manticore's microarchitecture and its efficient FPGA implementation.
-We prototype Manticore on a Xilinx UltraScale+ FPGA (the Alveo U200 datacenter FPGA card).
+We prototyped Manticore on a Xilinx UltraScale+ FPGA (an Alveo U200 datacenter FPGA card).
 The ideas, however, are general and apply to other FPGAs and ASIC implementations.

-\figRef{manticore_array} depicts an example 6-core Manticore grid.
-Manticore operates as a coprocessor for a \emph{host} (e.g., an x86 processor), which loads programs on Manticore and handles exceptions or termination.
-The host communicates with the grid by reading and writing specific registers and has full access to Manticore's DRAM.
+\figRef{manticore_array} depicts a sample 6-core Manticore grid.
+Manticore operates as a accelerator for a \emph{host} (e.g., an x86 processor), which loads programs on Manticore and handles exceptions and termination.
+The host has full access to Manticore's DRAM and communicates with Manticore by reading and writing specific registers.